 - Isaias poses a direct threat to Florida this weekend.
-Outer rain bands are already impacting Southeast Florida. - Storm Surge Watch: St. Johns, Flagler, Brevard, Indian River, St. Lucie, Martin - Coastal Flood Advisory: Clay, Putnam, Duval, coastal Nassau, coastal Palm Beach - Coastal Flood Statement: coastal Broward, coastal Miami-Dade - Hurricane Warning: coastal Volusia, Brevard, Indian River, St. Lucie, Martin, coastal/metro Palm Beach - Hurricane Watch: coastal Broward, inland Palm Beach - Tropical Storm Warning: Clay, Putnam, St. Johns, Flagler, inland Volusia, Seminole, Orange, Osceola, Okeechobee, inland Palm Beach, Broward, coastal/metro Miami-Dade - Tropical Storm Watch: Duval, Nassau, inland/far south Miami-Dade. - Wind gusts from 40-65 mph are generally forecast in the tropical storm warning area, with gusts to 70 mph possible. - In the Hurricane Warning area, gusts 75-90 mph are generally forecast. - Heavy rainfall of 3-4" with localized totals possibly double that will be possible across the East Coast.
+Outer rain bands are already impacting Southeast Florida. - Storm Surge Watch: St. Johns, Flagler, Brevard, Indian River, St. Lucie, Martin - Coastal Flood Advisory: Clay, Putnam, Duval, coastal Nassau, coastal Palm Beach - Coastal Flood Statement: coastal Broward, coastal Miami-Dade - Hurricane Warning: coastal Volusia, Brevard, Indian River, St. Lucie, Martin, coastal/metro Palm Beach - Tropical Storm Warning: Clay, Putnam, St. Johns, Flagler, inland Volusia, Seminole, Orange, Osceola, Okeechobee, inland Palm Beach, Broward, coastal/metro Miami-Dade - Tropical Storm Watch: Duval, Nassau - Wind gusts from 40-65 mph are generally forecast in the tropical storm warning area, with gusts to 70 mph possible. - In the Hurricane Warning area, gusts 75-85 mph are generally forecast. - Heavy rainfall of 3-4" with localized totals possibly double that will be possible across the East Coast.
 If Isaias makes landfall in Florida, rainfall totals will be higher as most of the heavy rain is to the east of the center. - Isolated flash flooding is possible in the urban area of the I-95 corridor. - Streamflows in the Peninsula are running near to below normal, and it will take more than 3-5" of rain to cause flooding issues along the rivers in the Peninsula. - Isolated tornadoes may be possible, especially if the center moves over the state. - 2-4' of storm surge is expected from Ponte Vedra Beach to Jupiter Inlet, and 1-3' of storm surge is expected from Jupiter Inlet to North Miami Beach and in the St. Johns River.
 This will generally cause minor to isolated moderate coastal flooding. - Elevated surf, dangerous rip currents, and beach erosion will be likely at all Atlantic beaches this weekend.

-The next briefing packet will be issued late this afternoon at the 5 PM ET advisory.
+The next briefing packet will be issued early Sunday morning with the 5 AM ET advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.